kenwilcox/X12Parser/Readme.md

  Version History
 ----------------
+- 0.8.9 - tried to add a Readme to the nuget package to remove the warning on nuget.org - no code changes
+- 0.8.8 - just added additional segments.
+No logic on the parser side was changed.
 - 0.8.7 Version 0.8.6 used System.Linq.
 I thought this was causing an issue with System.Data, but it was just Visual Studio no longer working.
 Diff in PR #14

 - 0.8.6 X12 Base class now has Segment Index, so you know the position of the segment in the document, each segment in just incremented, starting at 0.
 Diff in PR #13